 R E C I T A L S

-WHEREAS, Reuters and ECT desire to discuss certain matters regarding a potential business transaction or relationship between the parties.
+WHEREAS, Reuters and ECT desire to discuss certain matters regarding certain potential business transactions or business relationships between the parties, including, but not limited to, a potential energy transactions venture.

-WHEREAS, in connection with these discussions, Reuters and ECT may disclose certain confidential and proprietary information to one another to permit one another to evaluate the potential business transaction or business relationship.
+WHEREAS, in connection with these discussions, Reuters and ECT may disclose certain confidential and proprietary information to one another to permit one another to evaluate the potential business transactions or business relationships.

 WHEREAS, the parties desire to establish the terms by which they will each respect the confidential and proprietary information of the other.